’Tis the season – for injury?

 - Make sure the toys are in good repair and check the Consumer Product Safety Commission for recalls.

-Dex Tuttle is the injury prevention program director at Children’s Hospitals and Clinics of Minnesota.
+Dex Tuttle is the injury prevention program director at Children’s Minnesota.